kckuei/23-desktop-build/README.md

 * Assembly in ~2 evenings, with ~2 more evenings for debugging and getting up and running
 * Time consuming parts were figuring out how to route the cables and debugging blank screen/boot issues
 * Running Ubuntu 22.04 on it
 * I lo0ve the light show!
+Might needs some curtains!

 ![Purdy](/assets/PXL_20230630_040008904.jpg)